-Intranet vs. internet – what’s the difference?
+What’s the difference between the internet and an intranet?
 These quasi-homophones shouldn’t cause much confusion, but many people are still unsure about whether these words are related in some way.
-And if you’re in business, it’s vital that you know the difference between them both.
+And, if you’re in business, it’s vital that you know the difference between them.

 Almost everyone knows what the internet is – the global computer network that provides information and communication facilities – not everyone is as familiar with the term ‘intranet.’

 This has led to some confusion, and often the assumption that both terms mean the same thing.
 But in fact, they stand for two different things.
 Not completely different though, many traits of an intranet borrow from the internet – something we’ll go in to later.
 But before we list the similarities, let’s break down what the difference is between an intranet and the internet.

 4.3 billion people across the globe are connected to the internet, using it to help them with all aspects of their lives, from connecting with friends to keeping up to date with news, and from tracking their health to working more effectively.